Summary:

 - Neuroradiology fellowship, i.e., highly specialized training focused on the brain, spine, and nervous system.

-In a nutshell, neuroradiologists spend thousands of hours interpreting MRIs, CT scans, and other neuroimaging reports, and hone their skills to detect even the minutest abnormalities that others might miss.
-Thus, it’s not just about reading images, but rather about understanding disease patterns, correlating the disease with symptoms, and predicting outcomes with precision.
+In a nutshell, neuroradiologists with expertise in traumatic brain and spine injury spend thousands of hours interpreting MRIs, CT scans, and other more advanced neuroimaging techniques in major trauma centers, and hone their skills to detect even the minutest abnormalities that others might miss.
+They are also able to recognize normal findings or artifacts that can be misinterpreted as abnormalities by non-expert radiologists or other clinicians.
+A neuroradiologist with expertise in traumatic brain and spine injury not only has a deep understanding of how to interpret images but also understands disease patterns, correlates the imaging with symptoms, and predicts outcomes with accuracy and precision.

 The Courtroom Problem